About the Academy

 Over the past five years the Parks has been through a transformational journey!
 In December 2016 we gained a 'Good' judgement by Ofsted which we are extremely proud of.

 So, what’s been happening?

 We think about others too.
-Last year alone we raised well over £1000 for charity.
+Last year alone we raised well over £1000 for our chosen charities.
 Our charities were The British Heart Foundation, Hull Children’s University and Breathe for Cameron.
-We also held themed days, like Children in Need and the MacMillan coffee morning We also enabled others to raise money too, thorough our Summer and Christmas Fairs.
+We also held themed days, like Children in Need and the MacMillan coffee morning.
+We also enabled others to raise money too, thorough our Summer and Christmas Fairs.